-- Figuring out if you meet the criteria to access behavioral health services from the county or its provider network. - Providing a screening or an assessment to determine whether you need behavioral health services. - Providing a toll-free phone number that is answered 24 hours a day, seven days a week, that can tell you how to get mental health services.
-The telephone number is listed on the cover of this handbook. - Making sure there are sufficient mental health providers nearby so that you can access the services covered by your county when necessary. - Informing and educating you about services available from your county. - Providing services in your language at no cost to you, and if needed, providing an interpreter for you free of charge. - Providing you with written information about what is available to you in other languages or alternative forms like Braille or large-size print.
+- Figuring out if you meet the criteria to access behavioral health services from the county or its provider network. - Providing a screening or an assessment to determine whether you need behavioral health services. - Providing a toll-free phone number that is answered 24 hours a day, seven days a week, that can tell you how to get services from the county.
+The telephone number is listed on the cover of this handbook. - Making sure there are sufficient behavioral health providers nearby so that you can access the services covered by your county when necessary. - Informing and educating you about services available from your county. - Providing services in your language at no cost to you, and if needed, providing an interpreter for you free of charge. - Providing you with written information about what is available to you in other languages or alternative forms like Braille or large-size print.
 Refer to the "Additional Information About Your County" section located at the end of this handbook for more information. - Informing you about any significant changes in the information mentioned in this handbook at least 30 days before the changes take effect.
 A change is considered significant when there is an increase or decrease in the quantity or types of services offered, if there is an increase or decrease in the number of network providers, or if there is any other change that would impact the benefits you receive from the county. - Making sure to connect your healthcare with any other plans or systems that may be necessary to help transition your care smoothly.
 This includes ensuring that any referrals for specialists or other providers are properly followed up on and that the new provider is willing to take care of you.
-(This responsibility is specific to mental health services only)

 Making sure you can keep seeing your current healthcare provider, even if they are not in your network, for a certain amount of time.
 This is important if switching providers would harm your health or raise the chance of needing to go to the hospital.
-(This responsibility is specific to mental health services only)